ShivamB25/shodan-cam/README.md

 **Free API Key Mode:**

-If you are using a free Shodan API key, many advanced filters (`vuln:`, `tag:`, `has_screenshot:`) might be restricted, causing errors.
+If you are using a free Shodan API key, many advanced filters (`product:`, `vuln:`, `tag:`, `has_screenshot:`) might be restricted, causing "Access denied (403 Forbidden)" errors.
 Use the `--free` flag to run the script with a limited set of queries that are more likely to work on a free plan:

 ```bash
 python main.py --free
 ```

+The script will automatically switch to free mode if it detects you're using a free API key (oss plan) without the `--free` flag.

+**What's different in free mode?**
+- Avoids using the `product:` filter which often causes Access Denied errors with free API keys
+- Uses alternative search terms based on `http.title`, `http.html`, and other free-friendly filters
+- Adds more basic queries that work well with the free tier
+- Provides better error messages when Access Denied errors occur

 The script will:
 1. Connect to the Shodan API using your key.